This Is What “Never Settle for Mediocrity” Gets Wrong

 Most people are ordinary in many ways.

+And that’s not automatically something tragic or shameful.
+The real danger isn’t being average.
 The real danger is living unconsciously or without intention.

 Why Constant Dissatisfaction Becomes Toxic

-- Minimize their own progress
+- Downplay their own progress

 - Constantly compare themselves to others